MWSCode/merry-bird/README.md

 ### Performance Tests

 This game works perfectly fine on desktop computers.
-On mobile devices should also be no performance problems, except the control-button bug that needs to be fixed.
+Only older mobile devices could have difficulties running it.
 I used Chrome-Lighthouse for this test.

 ![desktop](https://mwresearch.github.io/merry-birds/doc_assets/lighthouse-desktop.png)

 ### Unfixed Bugs

 - For some strange reasons the bird is able to fly away at the corner of the window.
 This way you can place the bird out of the window and overcome all the walls and cheat!
-- Control-buttons don’t work on some mobile devices for now.

 ## Deployment